annikadame/makefile-project-starter/README.md

-# Makefile Project Template
+# Project 2

 This project implements a simple shell with several features including custom prompt support, built-in commands (exit, cd, and fg), job control, and signal handling.
 It also prints the version when started with a command line argument.

 ## Features

--Print Version:
+- Print Version:
   Run the shell with the `-v` flag to print the lab version (ex: `./myprogram -v`).

 - GNU Readline: